jacobhenn/guac/README.md

 *see this list in the terminal by running* `guac keys`.

+*here, "selected expression" refers to either the manually selected expression, or the topmost expression in the stack (not the input) if none is selected*

 - `q` or `escape`: **q**uit
 - digit, `.`, or `e`: type a number in the input (`e` for e-notation)
 - `#` enter radix mode (see the [wiki](https://github.com/jacobhenn/guac/wiki/radices))